 - Don’t keep cloud copies of unnecessary email

 - Offline music

 I drew inspiration for this one from in the book Mind Performance Hacks by Ron Hale-Evans.

-The original idea focuses on the application of expiration dates to physical paperwork.
-Affix an expiration date (or simply a year) to something you suspect will be of no use after.
-Once the time frame arrives, provided you haven’t derived increased utility from the object (and consequently modified the date), it gets eliminated, no second thought.
+The original idea concerns the application of expiration dates to physical paperwork.
+Affix a date (or simply a year) to something you suspect will be of no use after.
+Once the time frame arrives, provided you haven’t derived increased utility from the object (and consequently altered the date), it gets eliminated, no second thoughts.

-I’ve applied the same tactic to digital files on my Unix system, moving any content I deem increasingly ephemeral to a
+I’ve applied the same tactic to digital files on my Unix system, transitioning any content I deem increasingly ephemeral to a

-I may or may not even suffix the folder with a date, for it already renders the partial effect of alleviating my attention from that data.
+I may or may not even suffix the folder with a date, for it already renders the partial effect of alleviating my attention from the data concerned.